- Military Life Cycle

 - View the Military OneSource Facebook Live Special Education Discussion to hear two Exceptional Family Program representatives discuss ways to ensure a smooth transition in both special education and health care services.

-- The EFMP podcast series, Episode 3, is another resource for tips on easing your medical and educational transitions when you move.
+- Office of Special Needs EFMP podcast series, EFMP and the Medical Component episode, is another resource for tips on easing your medical and educational transitions when you move.

 - The Education Directory for Children With Special Needs provides information to make informed decisions about your child’s education and early intervention services.